 4. Designate a ‘Quiet Area’

-If you have a large family or group gathering over the festive season, consider nominating a ‘Quiet Area’ for people to go and chat without the disruption of background music, etc. make sure there’s no speaker system around and keep the furnishings soft (e.g. rubber-capped chair legs).
+If you have a large family or group gathering over the festive season, consider improving room acoustics by nominating a ‘Quiet Area’ for people to go and chat without the disruption of background music, etc. make sure there’s no speaker system around and keep the furnishings soft (e.g. rubber-capped chair legs).

 5. Body language and lipreading